 The command processor of the monitor will interpret and execute a large set of commands, described in chapter 8 of this manual.
 The majority of these are highly specialized commands and commands for the system supervisor.

-Regardless of the complexity of the program system, it is executed simply by stating its name.
+Regardless of its complexity, a program system is executed simply by stating its name.